The Real Marigold Hotel

 The Real Marigold Hotel (known in Australia as The Indian Dream Hotel) is a British travel documentary series created by Twofour productions, directed by Aparna Sanyal and broadcast on BBC One and BBC Two.
-The show, whose name is based on the film The Best Exotic Marigold Hotel follows elderly celebrities as they travel around India and experience the culture.
+The show, whose name is based on the film The Best Exotic Marigold Hotel, follows senior celebrities as they travel around India and experience the culture.
 In 2017, the show was nominated for a BAFTA in the category of Best Reality and Constructed Factual.